 Pro tip: Come prepared with your room night estimates and economic impact stats—CVBs love data.

-Choosing the right facility is critical to success.
-This is because your venue isn’t just a place to play—it’s a marketing partner.
+Your venue isn't just a place to play—it's a marketing partner.
 Ask if they can feature your event on their website, social channels, or in local newsletters.
 Many have built-in audiences you can tap into, especially if the facility hosts multiple events each year.

 Strong partnerships can make or break your event—and housing companies are one of the most important.
 When you're working with a housing company, your collaboration directly impacts how well hotel blocks perform and how much revenue you retain.